sea-rii/Google-SOC-2025-Webpack/README.md

 I propose to: extract hot-reload and client logic into a new webpack-hmr-middleware package, migrate relevant functionality from webpack-hot-middleware (then deprecate it), and restructure webpack-dev-server as a monorepo housing webpack-dev-middleware, webpack-hmr-middleware, and a leaner webpack-dev-server.

 ## About Me
+Hi, I am Sai Siri Chittineni.
+I’m a Undergraduate Computer Science major with hands-on experience in both academic research and industry development.
+As a web developer intern at Web Surfing Studios, I worked on optimizing front-end workflows, enhancing web applications, and improving performance, which has given me a strong understanding of the challenges developers face with complex build tools.

+Additionally, my research in enhancing system robustness, particularly in the context of natural language processing models and representation bias in medical data, has deepened my problem-solving and technical skills.
+This research experience has instilled in me the importance of streamlining systems and ensuring that tools are not only functional but also efficient and easy to use.

+With this project, I’m excited to apply my experience to unify Webpack’s development tools.
+By extracting and modularizing the hot-reloading logic, deprecating redundant middleware, and transforming Webpack into a monorepo, I aim to simplify the development experience for the wider community—just as I’ve focused on optimizing workflows in my previous roles.
+My goal is to improve maintainability, performance, and usability, creating a smoother, more cohesive environment for developers.

 ## Proposed Solution
 I’ll unify webpack’s dev tools by: